CloudCoreo/cli/README.md

 You may need to configure your access key and default team id the first time using CLI but you can also skip this step and pass these to CLI using flags `--api-key, --team-id`.
 You may set up configuration using:
 	`vss  configure`

-And then type you access key information and default team id as well.
+And then type your access key information and default team id as well.
 You may check you current configuration settings using
 	`vss configure list`

 ## Usage